Living Positive NT

 Emotional and Psychological Impact

-Shock, denial, or fear: Upon learning of the diagnosis, many women experience shock or disbelief.
+Shock, denial, or fear: Upon learning of the diagnosis, many people experience shock or disbelief.
 They may worry about their health, mortality, and future.

 Concerns about Disclosure

-Telling loved ones: Many women worry about how to disclose their status to family members, friends, or romantic partners, fearing rejection or misunderstanding.
+Telling loved ones: Many people worry about how to disclose their status to family members, friends, or romantic partners, fearing rejection or misunderstanding.

 Health and Medical Issues